Search sheldonbrown.com and sheldonbrown.org

 A rear fender provides an excellent location for a rear reflector -- nothing blocks its line of sight unless you are pulling a trailer.
 Fenders don't provide much width to install reflectors, though.
 You can address this issue by using stick-on, reflective tape.

-Auto-parts stores sell lozenge-shaped reflectors.
+Auto-parts stores sell reflectors snaped like rectangles with rounded ends.
 These are very bright.
 When mounted vertically, they are narrow enough not to overhang a medium-width bicycle fender.
 This type of reflector is meant to be oriented horizontally to work over the widest range of angles, so preferably also use tape, facing toward the sides at the rear.
 Tape on a front fender also helps make your bicycle visible from the sides, and without unbalancing the wheels like wheel reflectors.

 The most stable location for a taillight on a fender is where the stays attach.
 Esge/SKS "Chromoplast" fenders have embedded strips of metal foil to carry power to a taillight -- clever, but unreliable.
 If the bicycle also has a rear rack, placing the taillight under the rack will protect it from damage.